 On top of the four available mobile skins, the state’s six off-track betting facilities will each be able to apply for a retail gaming license, meaning they will likely also have the ability to partner with an existing sportsbook for any in-person betting operations.
 Here are some of the sportsbooks that we expect to make a push into Maine once sports betting is officially legalized:

 - Barstool Sportsbook – Penn National owns the biggest casino in the state, and will most likely use it to house a retail Barstool Sportsbook at some point down the road.
 As far as mobile betting goes, they’ll need to fight for one of four available mobile skins just like the rest of the major players.

 - DraftKings – Headquartered in nearby Boston and featured in nearly every U.S market, this industry leader will definitely make its way to Maine at some point.

 - FOX Bet

-Sports betting in neighboring state(s)/countries
+Sports betting in Maine’s neighboring states/countries

 The Bay State is a short drive from Maine and is home to the region’s mega-popular professional sports teams.
-Similar to Maine, sports betting has been debated in the Massachusetts state legislature for a few years, but the process has been derailed somewhere along the line.
+Similar to Maine, sports betting has been debated in the Massachusetts state legislature for a few years now, but the process has always been derailed somewhere along the line.
 Industry observers believe, like Maine, sports betting will eventually come to Massachusetts, but when Bay Staters will be able to legally wager on their beloved sports teams is anyone’s guess.

 Sports betting is also legal in Rhode Island, but, similar to New Hampshire, it is extremely limited and one operator controls mobile betting under an agreement with the state.
 There are two casinos with retail sportsbooks, and that’s it.
 Bad news for bettors, but at least it’s something.